Skip to main content

 If you'd like to be a volunteer reader for the Louden Singletree, please email louden.singletree@ufv.ca.

-If you have any questions at all during the reading process, please do not hesitate to ask louden.singletree@ufv.ca.
+If you have any questions at all during the reading process, please do not hesitate to ask through louden.singletree@ufv.ca.

 Lacey Hall UFV Alumni English